Wiki · Concept · Last reviewed June 25, 2026

 Multi-provider agents also resemble the dynamic scenarios RFC 9700 names: the same client may interact with different authorization servers or tenants, and endpoint configuration may be discovered through metadata.
 In those settings, mix-up defenses matter.
 When a client can interact with more than one authorization server, the RFC requires a defense against mix-up attacks, preferably using issuer identification or a comparable issuer value.

 The lesson is not that OAuth makes agent action safe.
-The lesson is that agent authority should pass through flows with exact redirects, PKCE, audience checks, sender constraints where appropriate, refresh-token protection, and issuer-aware configuration.
+The lesson is that agent authority should pass through flows with exact redirects, PKCE, issuer-aware configuration, protected-resource metadata, audience checks, sender constraints where appropriate, refresh-token protection, revocation paths, and agent-level audit trails.

 Governance and Safety